2012 Lexus RX Hybrid Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

 The 2012 Lexus RX Hybrid's five-seat interior is luxurious and well-equipped.
-Test drivers especially like the available remote touch controller, which is a computer mouse-like device that comes with the optional navigation system.
+Some test drivers especially like the available remote touch controller, which is a computer mouse-like device that comes with the optional navigation system.

 - "The interior themes remain conservative yet pleasing to the eye-parchment with brown walnut, or gray tones with charcoal maple-and the seats have been redesigned to spoil backs and backsides better than an army of Swedish masseuses, complementing the RX's excellent driving position.” -- Car and Driver

 - "In those moments when it's gliding silently on electric power in midtown, with the out-of-control world safely shut out by the acoustic-laminated glass, the RX450h is a deliciously tranquil place, a waking dream in the nightmare of commuting traffic." -- Los Angeles Times